hackwithcameron/DjangoLiveProject/README.md

 <hr>

 #### Total Food
-I also had to include a function to take all the food logged for that day only and adds up the nutrients and return the information to my main API function.
+I also had to include a function to take all the food logged for that day only, and add up the nutrients and return the information to my main API function.

 ```
 def get_food():